fixstars/cRTOS-drivers/README.md

 This program is licensed under GPL version 2.

 You can find a copy of the license in the `LICENSE` file.

+## Authors

+This is a collective work of multiple contributors.
+The original `ivshmem-net` and `uio_ivshmem` source code is contributed by Mans Rullgard <mans@mansr.com> and Jan Kiszka <jan.kiszka@siemens.com> from Siemens.

+The `shadow` module is a derived work, extended from the works above by ChungFan Yang <chungfan.yang@fixstars.com> from Fixstars corporation.